benkeen/birdsearch.org/README.md

 - James Burke (requireJS author) recommends using a custom build folder when running the optimizer, since it can overwrite files if you're not careful.
-While I generally agree, I didn't do this here: the grunt task generates a custom `core/appStart-min.js`, bundled file of all the JS modules, then the `grunt-template` task handles re-generation of the main index file to link to that file instead of the unbundled `appStart.js` file.
+While I generally agree, I didn't do this here: the grunt task generates a custom `core/appStart-min.js`, bundled file of all the JS modules, then the `grunt-template` task handles re-generation of the main index file to link to that file instead of the unbundled `app-start.jsx` file.
 - The checked-in code should always be production ready, so I can just do a simple `git pull` on the main website to get the latest content.